koh-gt/electrs-fec/README.md

 #### Install Rust, Ferrite Core (no `txindex` needed) and the `clang` and `cmake` packages, then:
 ```
+# to install rust
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+# if you dont have curl

 sudo apt install cargo

 # if you hadn't already...